$139 Find Cheap Flights from Darwin to South Pacific

 The average price of all round-trip flights from Darwin to South Pacific clicked on KAYAK for each day over the last 12 months.

-When flying from Darwin to South Pacific, you should consider leaving on a Monday and avoid Tuesdays if you are looking for the best rates.
-For your return to Darwin, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+When flying from Darwin to South Pacific, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
+For your return to Darwin, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Darwin to South Pacific?